 Be Aware of Outgroup Bias

 Clearly, outgroup bias can have serious consequences.
-We may judge people before we even know them.
-We may withhold help from people just because of the color of their skin or the football team they root for.
-We may choose to elect a politician that promises to keep the outgroup starved of resources and the ingroup in power.
+We may judge people before we even know them, withhold help from people just because of the color of their skin, or choose to elect a politician that promises to keep the outgroup starved of resources and the ingroup in power.

 In order to ensure a more fair world, we have to be aware of outgroup bias.
 This is something that all humans are guilty of, just like any other cognitive bias.
-By being mindful of our thoughts and actions, and understanding that our biases may be leading us astray, we can make more impartial decisions and judgements.
+Recognizing that this bias influences your perspective is the first step in seeing things more objectively.
+By being mindful of our thoughts and actions, and understanding that our biases may be leading us astray, we can make more impartial decisions and judgments.